Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 ## Bombing Timers

-Entry of applicable timing for pullup signal or release are performed with the Bombing Timers.
-The Pullup timer may be set from 0 to 60 seconds, and the Release timer may be set from 0 to 30 seconds.
+Entry of applicable timing for pull-up signal or release are performed with the Bombing Timers.
+The Pull-up timer may be set from 0 to 60 seconds, and the Release timer may be set from 0 to 30 seconds.
 Minimum increment for each timer is 0.1 seconds.